-The Roads Department maintains approximately 700 lane kilometres of roads; our goal is to provide the highest level of service at the lowest cost.
-We cannot stop the snow from falling but we can mitigate the effects of snow by plowing and sanding roads to keep them as safe as possible.
+The Roads department maintains approximately 700 lane kilometres of roads.
+Our goal is to provide the highest level of service at the lowest cost.

 Crews begin plowing when snow has accumulated to five centimetres and/or drifting has occurred.
 Winter materials are applied to roads after they are plowed, with emphasis on intersections, corners, hills, school zones, playground zones and other known problem areas.
 Materials used are environmentally safe and depend on road conditions and temperature.